vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 He also writes about scientific development.

 > And then, the earth being small, mankind will migrate into space, and will cross the airless Saharas which separate planet from planet, and sun from sun.
+(The Martyrdom Of Man)

 > Finally, men will master the forces of Nature; they will become themselves architects of systems, manufacturers of worlds.
+(The Martyrdom Of Man)

 I may be wrong.
 Let me know if that is so.
 I only listened to the audiobooks, read things elsewhere, and re-read some-parts of the book.